holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/04_markdown/lesson_plan.md

     - Look at commits to see what's going on
 - Have everyone create their own til project in git
     - GitLab > Create New Project
-        - Name: Today I learned
+        - Name: Today I Learned
         - Project slug: til
         - Visibility Level: Internal
         - Initialize with README: False